squeaknode/squeaknode/README.md

 * a bitcoin node
 * an LND node
 * Python 3.6 or later
+* a Tor SOCKS5 proxy (you can open Tor Browser and run it in the background)

 #### Steps
 - Update the **config.ini** file and fill in the relevant sections to connect to your bitcoin node and lnd node: